An Adversarial Approach to Identification: Models without parametric restrictions

-When $X$ is continuous and $\lambda_{\theta,\mathcal X}$ in Assumption \ref{Asm:semip_sharpness}(iii) is the Lebesgue measure, the extremal point representation in \eqref{IDset_W} or \eqref{IDset_restricted} describes an \emph{outer set} for $\Thetam(=\Thetaw$).
-It is still the case that $\Thetaw=\Thetam$ as Corollary \ref{corr1_prime} establishes, but equation \eqref{IDset_W} or \eqref{IDset_restricted} provides a characterization of an outer set for $\Thetam$.\footnote{In a companion paper, we recover an extremal point representation result for $\Thetam$ when $X$ is continuous.
+When $X$ is continuous and $\lambda_{\theta,\mathcal X}$ in Assumption \ref{Asm:semip_sharpness}(iii) is the Lebesgue measure, the extremal point representation in \eqref{IDset_W} or \eqref{IDset_restricted} describes an \emph{outer set} for $\Thetam$.
+It is still the case that $\Thetaw=\Thetam$, but \eqref{IDset_W} or \eqref{IDset_restricted} may give an outer set for $\Thetam$.\footnote{In Section \ref{sec:nonlinearpanels}, we recover an extremal point representation result for $\Thetam$ when $X$ is continuous.
 In that setting, some components of $U$ satisfy parametric restrictions.
 The additional structure on the conditional distribution of $Y$ allows us to further relax the already mild requirements on the distribution of $X$ in Corollary \ref{corr1_prime}.} \end{remark}